Ages18 - 80

 A hockey gap year in India is the perfect way to combine gap year travel in India with a gap year hockey coaching project in India.
 Thousands of gap year volunteers travel to India on their gap year each year and our gap year hockey projects give you the chance to coach gap year hockey to disadvantaged hockey players while meeting other likeminded gap year volunteers.

 Start dates are every week of the year with your activities starting on a Monday.
-We therefore request you arrive on the Sunday before to receive a free airport pick-up and transfer.
-Early or late arrivals will incur an additional charge of GBP £40 for transfer and GBP £40 for the additional night including food, so arriving on the Sunday will be your better option.
+We therefore request you arrive anytime on the Sunday before to receive a free airport pick-up and transfer.
+Early or late arrivals will incur an additional charge for the transfer and extra night including food, so arriving on the Sunday will be your better option.

 Your trip will finish on the Saturday morning when you will need to vacate the accommodation.